U.S. House panel subpoenas MF Global's Corzine

 WASHINGTON A U.S. House committee on Friday voted to subpoena former MF Global MFGLQ.PK chief Jon Corzine to testify before Congress.

-The House Agriculture Committee is holding the hearing to examine the collapse of the futures brokerage and the ongoing search for hundreds of millions of dollars in missing customer funds.
+The House Agriculture Committee is holding a hearing on December 8 to examine the collapse of the futures brokerage and the ongoing search for hundreds of millions of dollars in missing customer funds.

 "It is this committee's responsibility to shed light on the facts and circumstances surrounding the bankruptcy," said Frank Lucas, the Republican chairman of committee.

-A spokesman for Corzine and his lawyer, Andrew Levander, declined immediate comment.
+A spokesman for Corzine and his lawyer, Andrew Levander, was not immediately available to comment.

 MF Global filed for bankruptcy on October 31, after $6.3 billion in risky bets on European sovereign debt spooked investors and an effort to sell the firm failed.

-U.S. regulators are investigating MF Global's business practices, including its accounting and disclosures.
-The FBI also has shown an interest in the missing funds.
+U.S. regulators are doing a wide probe of MF Global's business practices, including its accounting and disclosures.
+The FBI also has shown a preliminary interest in the reason behind the missing funds.

 Congress is holding a series of hearings examining whether regulators and company insiders could have done more to prevent the failure and protect investors, traders and farmers who may be out hundreds of millions of dollars.

-The Senate Agriculture Committee and a House Financial Services panel have also called on Corzine and others to testify later this month.
+The Senate Agriculture Committee and a House Financial Services panel have also called on Corzine and others to testify later in December.

-In addition to the governorship, Corzine had served as a U.S. senator from New Jersey as well as being a CEO of Goldman Sachs (GS.N) in the late 1990s.
-He took over as head of MF Global last year.
+Before becoming CEO of MF Global last year, Corzine was the governor of New Jersey.
+He was also CEO of Goldman Sachs (GS.N) in the late 1990s.

 Lucas told reporters on Friday that the House Agriculture Committee requested that Corzine appear, and received a letter from Corzine's attorney saying he would not be available on December 8, the requested date.